Blog/Policy & Research/Immigration/Legal Avenues

 Keeping the U.S. globally competitive

 The policy also strengthens America’s hand in the global fight for talent.
 The reality is that the U.S. is finding it increasingly harder to recruit and retain skilled immigrants from around the world, largely because of extraordinary backlogs.
-Immigrants waiting decades for green cards are considering leaving for countries with more efficient pathways, and nearly 90% of H-4 holders say the work authorization is “very important” to their decision to stay in the U.S.
+Immigrants waiting decades for green cards are nowconsidering leaving the U.S. to go to countries with more efficient pathways, and nearly 90% of H-4 holders say the work authorization is “very important” to their decision to stay in the U.S.

-Providing work authorization to these spouses keeps the U.S. in line with countries like Canada and Australia, who have similar policies, and ameliorates some of the more deeply ingrained problems with the high-skilled immigration system.
+Providing work authorization to these spouses keeps the U.S. in line with countries like Canada and Australia, who have similar policies, and ameliorates some of the more deeply ingrained problems caused by backlogs in the immigration system.

 Investing in America's Future